Degree: Bachelor of Music

 Computer Skills 0 beyond major

-*NOTE: Up to 8 hours of the required Music History & Music Literature may be used to towards General Education.
+*NOTE: Up to nine (9) hours of the required Music History, Music Literature and Music Theory may be used to towards General Education.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.